How to judge a national science prize: 2020 Eureka Prizes from the inside

-The Australian Museum Eureka Prizes are judged by 74 Australian and international experts at the top of their fields.
-One of those judges is Aussie astronomer Dr Bryan Gaensler, currently ensconced at the University of Toronto.
-Now in his tenth year as the judge of the 3M Eureka Prize for Emerging Leader in Science, Bryan gave us an insight into the formidable process of selecting the best from a brilliant bunch.
+The Australian Museum Eureka Prizes are judged by dozens of Australian and international experts at the top of their fields.
+One of those judges is Aussie astronomer Professor Bryan Gaensler, currently ensconced at the University of Toronto.
+After more than 10 years as a judge of the Eureka Prize for Emerging Leader in Science, Bryan gave us an insight into the formidable process of selecting the best from a brilliant bunch.

 Bryan Gaensler" by TEDxSydney is licensed with CC BY-NC-ND 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/2.0/